PHILADELPHIA, PA, September 19, 2013 /24-7PressRelease/

 -- Henri Degre

-is the General Manager of Mobile Concepts, a company that creates trailers and vehicles for law enforcement, fire, and medical response professionals, as well as government agencies.
-He is passionate about the sport of fishing.
+is proud to serve as the General Manager of Mobile Concepts, which designs and manufactures trailers for law enforcement, fire, and medical response professionals.
+In his free time, he is passionate about the sport of fishing.